imveikka/csc_summerschool_2026/parallel-io/hdf5-self-study/README.md

 ## Partial dataset I/O

 So far we have used the `H5S_ALL` keyword for the data layout arguments in `H5Dwrite()` and `H5Dread()`.
 This keyword instructs HDF5 to write or read the entire dataset.
-We next consider partial dataset operations, ie. reading or writing subsets of a large dataset.
+We next consider partial dataset operations, i.e. reading or writing subsets of a large dataset.

 ### Hyperslab selections